40+ Best Online Music Visualizers for 2021

 As in the case of an end screen, you can use your video, or search and add any public video on YouTube.

 Search and select any playlist on YouTube, or add your playlist.
-For example, if you are planning to upload a series of videos, you can add the series playlist.
+For example, if you are planning to upload a series of videos, you can add the series playlist or a suggested video you think might get them interested.

 And finally, you can add a card that takes to a specific channel.
 In this case, you can choose to combine both your channels or promote another channel.
 Type custom message and teaser text to grab the attention of the viewer.